-A LinkedIn vulnerability reveled back in November 2014 by Kaspersky has been fixed.
-The vulnerability used LinkedIn’s notification system to send malicious code through notification emails enabling “attackers to efficiently execute spear phishing campaigns, steal credentials and potentially gain remote control over selected victims without needing to resort to social engineering.”
+A LinkedIn vulnerability revealed back in November 2014 by Kaspersky has been fixed.
+The vulnerability used LinkedIn’s notification system to send the malicious code through notification emails enabling “attackers to efficiently execute spear phishing campaigns, steal credentials and potentially gain remote control over selected victims without needing to resort to social engineering.”

 8) The interwebz is melting

 Or that was the impression on July 8 when three major US corporations suffered technology glitches.
-Trading at the New York Stock Exchange came to a stop for four hours due to a software malfunction, hundreds of United Airline planes were grounded after hardware problems and the Wall Street Journal suffered a 504 error.
+Trading at the New York Stock Exchange came to a stop for four hours due to a software malfunction, hundreds of United Airline planes were grounded after hardware problems, and the Wall Street Journal suffered a 504 error.